jberes/Feature-API-Blazor-Webinar/README.md

 Note- use `ignore-failed-sources` if you have more than one source , especially if you are using any local Nuget feeds.
 If you don't include this, and the package can't be found, the install will fail.

+Next, right click on your project name and select Manage User Secrets from the menu.
 In secrets.json add your connection string

 ```xml
 {